 Piffle.
 I’ve walked across 3800 miles of country, and talked to a whole heckin’ bunch of people.
 And they all grumble about each other.
 And the conservatives question the character of anyone they think is a liberal, and the liberals talk about how they can’t stand the thoughtless conservatives, and then whomever it is notices I’m hungry and invites me in to dinner.
 “What, oo, no place to stay, dear gracious me, well, shower in the shower and you are sleeping inside on this fresh set of linens tonight.”
 People gift me with hospitality regardless of whatever political leanings they have.

 …and as a brown bisexual tiny angry woman with the sides of my head all shaved who hails from Texas, claims to be a Christian, and has an appreciation for explodey things (which includes guns and cars and rocket ships), quite often I can easily represent a subset of whatever population people say they have the most problems with.
 Political leanings don’t determine whether or not you can think.
-I’ve met plenty of people on both sides who think deeply about the issues facing our community, and plenty who are just parroting what they’ve heard their friends or celebrity idols say.
+I’ve met plenty of people on both sides who think deeply about the issues facing our community, and plenty who are just parroting what they’ve heard their friends or public figures say.

 The difference, for the deeper thinkers, tends to be based in their life experiences.
 Which we all know, but I think sometimes I need reminding.

 People in our country lead really, really different lives.
 Like… If you’ve ever gone somewhere and thought to yourself, “It’s like a completely different world, I can’t believe this exists in the same reality as where I came from.”
 Think of that time.